HishamAlkahtani/BullyTrackerWebApp/README.md

 ### Front End
 - [X] Link login/register pages to firebase authentication
-- [ ] Client side form validation on all forms
+- [ ] Client side form validation on all forms!!
 - [ ] Make the school name field in the parent registration form a drop down menu that shows available schools
 - [ ] Remove the username field from the register page, as it is useless.
 A full name field will be more useful.
 - [ ] Proper error messages when register fails